Peggy Lee: Recording career

-She drifted back to songwriting and occasional recording sessions for Capitol Records in 1944, for whom she recorded a long string of hits, many of them with lyrics and music by Lee and Barbour, including "I Don't Know Enough About You" and "It's a Good Day".
-Her recording of "Golden Earrings", the title song of a 1947 movie, was a hit throughout 1947–1948.
-"Mañana", written by Lee and Barbour, was her eleventh solo hit recording, and remained on the charts for twenty-one weeks, nine of which were in the number one position.
-The song sold over a million copies, and earned the Top Disc Jockey Record of the Year award from Billboard magazine.
+In 1944, Lee drifted back to songwriting and occasional recording sessions for Capitol Records, for which she recorded a long string of hits, many of them with lyrics and music by Lee and Barbour, including "I Don't Know Enough About You" and "It's a Good Day".
+Her recording of "Golden Earrings", the title song of a 1947 movie, was a hit throughout 1947–48.
+"Mañana", by Lee and Barbour, was her eleventh solo hit recording, and remained on the charts for 21 weeks, including nine at the top position.
+The song sold more than a million copies, and earned the Top Disc Jockey Record of the Year award from Billboard magazine.
 From 1946 to 1949, Lee also recorded for Capitol's library of electrical transcriptions for radio stations.
 An advertisement for Capitol Transcriptions in a trade magazine noted that the transcriptions included "special voice introductions by Peggy".

 In 1948, Lee joined vocalists Perry Como and Jo Stafford as a host of the NBC Radio musical program The Chesterfield Supper Club.
 She was a regular on The Jimmy Durante Show and appeared frequently on Bing Crosby's radio shows during the late 1940s and early 1950s.

 Her relationship with Capitol spanned almost three decades aside from a brief detour (1952–1956) at Decca.
 For that label, she recorded Black Coffee and had hit singles such as "Lover" and "Mister Wonderful".

-In 1958, she recorded her own version of "Fever" by Little Willie John, written by Eddie Cooley and John Davenport,.
+In 1958, she recorded her own version of "Fever" by Little Willie John, written by Eddie Cooley and Otis Blackwell.
 Lee created a new arrangement for the song, and added lyrics ("Romeo loved Juliet", "Captain Smith and Pocahontas"), which she neglected to copyright.
-Her new version of "Fever" was a hit, and was nominated in three categories at the First Annual Grammy Awards in 1959, including Record of the Year and Song of the Year.
+Her version of "Fever" was a hit and was nominated in three categories at the 1st Annual Grammy Awards in 1959, including Record of the Year and Song of the Year.

 While Lee was in London for a 1970 engagement at Royal Albert Hall, she invited Paul and Linda McCartney to dinner at The Dorchester.
-At the dinner, the couple gifted Lee with a song they had written entitled, "Let's Love".
-In July 1974, with Paul McCartney producing, Lee recorded the song at the Record Plant in Los Angeles, and it became the title track for her 40th album, her only one on Atlantic Records.
+At the dinner, the couple gave Lee a song they had written, "Let's Love".
+In July 1974, with Paul McCartney producing, Lee recorded the song at the Record Plant in Los Angeles, and it became the title track of her 40th album, her only one on Atlantic Records.